Tooth Extraction in Lexington, SC

 Tooth extraction is carried out by an experienced dentist.
 You will be given a local anesthetic before your tooth is pulled to numb the area.
 Your dentist will then be able to easily remove the tooth.
 If the tooth is impacted, the gum will be surgically opened to reveal the tooth.
 The dentist will then remove it.

 Gauze will be given to cover the open space where the tooth was.
 A blood clot will form that begins the healing process.
 It is important that the blood clot is not removed so it can heal.
 Your dentist will give you all the aftercare instructions you need to heal properly.

 How Long Does It Take to Heal

-It should only take a few days for the site to heal.
+It should only take one to two weeks for the site to fully heal.
 After the tooth extraction, you may have some bleeding for a few hours, but this is normal.
 Just keep the pressure on the gauze.
 If there is any concern talk to your dentist.

 If you require a tooth extraction, please do not hesitate to get in touch with us for more information.
 Call us or schedule an appointment online.

 You can start eating soft foods like yogurt and applesauce within 24 hours of a tooth extraction but avoid the extraction site.
 In about 3 days you can eat regular foods but avoid hot, spicey, and crunchy foods.
 You should fully heal in 1 to 2 weeks.

 You can drink water after about an hour to allow the blood clot to form.
 Do not use a straw to drink until you are fully healed (1 to 2 weeks) to avoid a dry socket.
 A dry socket is when the blood clot that forms in the extraction site is dislodged leaving an empty socket.

 Depending on the medication provided during the procedures you may or may not drive yourself home after tooth extraction.